Joshua4221/Cafe-manager-with-Vec/README.md

 # Coffee Shop Inventory Management System

-This project is a command-line based Coffee Shop Inventory Management System, implemented in Rust using a Vec to manage inventory and client orders.
+This project is a command-line based Coffee Shop Inventory Management System, implemented in Rust using a "Vec<>" to manage inventory and client orders.
 The system supports CRUD operations for products, allowing administrators to add, view, update, and remove products from the inventory, and handle client orders.

 ## Features